longtran1701/nu2vec/testing/README.md

 ### Evaluation Strategy

-The way we will evaluate is using 2-fold cross validation.
+The perfomance measurement strategy is very simple.
+We will do it using 2-fold cross validation.
+We will randomly remove half of the labels, run function prediction on it, and evaluate the accuracy.